TREX Program | SPSA

 What process was used to develop the Transportation Rescue Extrication Program?

 The program was made possible through one-time funding provided by SGI to the SPSA, which was announced in April 2022.
-SPSA staff members leveraged an existing fire sector group called the Provincial Training Standards Committee to develop the program framework.
+SPSA staff members leveraged an existing fire sector group called the Provincial Training Standards Committee (PTSC) to develop the program framework.

 Once a working draft was created, consultations occurred with the Saskatchewan Urban Municipalities Association (SUMA), the Saskatchewan Association of Rural Municipalities (SARM) and SGI.

-Information sessions and webinars were delivered in early November 2022 to municipal leaders, with the help of SUMA, and to the fire sector as scheduled by the SPSA.
+Information sessions and webinars were delivered in early November 2022 to municipal leaders, with the help of SUMA, and to the fire sector as scheduled by

 When will the Transportation Rescue Extrication Program start?